 Once you’ve passed the cafe, you notice a signpost, followed by a clear winding pathway along the levada.
 The path itself is straightforward since there’s basically only one path to the Caldeirão Verde waterfall.

-Once you’ve arrived on the path, you’ll be surrounded by impressive trees, wild-grown branches, as well as some of the most beautiful flowers found on Madeira.
+Once you’ve arrived on the path, you’ll be surrounded by impressive trees, wild-grown branches, and some of the most beautiful flowers found on Madeira.
 In some parts, the greenery is so dense that you can see only a few meters of the trail.

 After about an hour into the hike, the path begins to narrow, and you’re about to arrive at the first waterfall.
 Though this waterfall is relatively small (and somewhat dried up during my visit), it’s a good teaser for what’s waiting for you at the end of the hike.